Have you been searching on Google for a "5 panel drug test near me"? You're in the right place. The 5 panel drug test screens for:

 This isn’t always easy to navigate, but US Drug Test Centers can help you with all of this and more.
 We will also give you access to our cloud-based drug testing software, which allows you to easily manage all of your company’s information.
 We have more than 20,000+ locations around the United States, meaning you’re never more than a few miles away from one of our collection sites.
 We make drug testing fast and easy.

-Plus, if your business is part of the Department of Transportation, we’ll make sure you’re compliant with their rules and regulations so that your staff can pass any random drug test with ease.
+If your business is part of the Department of Transportation, ask about our DOT 5 panel drug test.
+We’ll make sure you’re compliant with their rules and regulations so that your staff can pass any random drug test with ease.

-If you have any questions, contact us today.
-You can also order your 5 panel drug test online, or any other test of your choosing.
+If you have any questions about the drug test 5 panel, rapid 5 panel drug screen, or something else, contact us today.
+You can also order your 5 panel drug test or rapid 5 panel drug test online, or any other test of your choosing.
 Don’t see the panel you want?
 Call us and we’ll customize one just for you, based on your company and your needs.
 Call (XXX) XXX-XXXX.